 Treat these people poorly and it gets around.
 You’ll lose access to a lot of this knowledge and this applies to accountants, employees, lab technicians and anyone else you’ve ever worked with.

 I’m also a huge advocate for the “what goes around comes around” karmic universe theory and if you treat people well and try to keep them in your life, even when you don’t “need” them, really good things can come from that positive energy like finding great employees, hearing about practices for sale or possible associateship positions with great offices.

 So, the next time you find yourself about to end a business relationship, ask yourself what you can do to end it as amicably and respectfully as possible.
 The bridge you don’t burn could be one you need to cross later.

 All the best,

-If you’re not a member of our free Orthopreneurs Facebook page (with over 1100 members as of this penning), there are only two requirements: You’re an orthodontist and you want to join a group of like-minded peers who have come together to solve our common business problems.
+If you’re not a member of our free Orthopreneurs Facebook group (with over 1100 members as of this penning), there are only two requirements: You’re an orthodontist and you want to join a group of like-minded peers who have come together to solve our common business problems.
 Click HERE to learn more.